Community Supports

 The ICS Clothing Closet Program is a FREE resource available to all ICS PreK-12 students and family members.
 Created and supported using ESSER II funds, the program provides a supplemental resource for families impacted economically by the Covid-19 Pandemic.
 Families are eligible to receive free new and gently used clothing including student uniforms, undergarments, shoes, and everyday clothing needs.
 The clothing closet is available once a month for families on Wednesdays: ICES – second Wednesday of the month, IPA – third Wednesday of the month, and ICMS – the forth Wednesday of the month.

-Community members wanting to make donations of new or gently used clothing items anc contact Ashley Cook directly to coordinate a drop-off.
+Community members wanting to make donations of new or gently used clothing items can contact Ashley Hagen directly to coordinate a drop-off.

 McKinney Vento Homeless Assistance Act Services